DAVE-42/magento_alexa_demo/README.md

 - No.
 - Alright then!
 Bye bye!

+## Product matching

+Some products can be stored for quick access in the language model.
+For this, the name, sku and synonyms are placed inside ```models/en-US.json```.
+If the users says something that is not matched in the language model, the skill performs a product search for the specified utterance and if the shop returns results the first one is used.

 ## Limitations

 - The current version of this prototype can only handle simple products
 - There is no authentication for different users.
 This prototype does transactions for one specific user specified in the ```settings.js```
 - If the Magento2 demo store you're using is a bit on slow side you might encounter timeouts.
+- You can only add a certain number of products to the language model directly.
+Once a skill is published it's hard to update the product list in the language model.